RamoneAgard/DjangoBlog/README.md

 # DjangoBlog
 Simple(CRUD) Blog App made with Django
-An extention of this video tutorial -- https://www.youtube.com/watch?v=-oQvMHpKkms
+An extention of this video tutorial by Justin Mitchel -- https://www.youtube.com/watch?v=-oQvMHpKkms